 For example, a farm couple has a taxable estate of $12 million and passes away in 2017.
 The couple’s heirs would be able to exempt up to $11.2 million from federal estate taxes and only owe federal estate taxes on $800,000.
 The federal estate tax rate is 40 percent.
 The heirs would owe $320,000 in federal estate taxes.

 One last note on federal estate taxes, a surviving spouse, has an unlimited marital deduction and the surviving spouse can include the predeceasing spouse’s unused federal estate tax limit in surviving spouse’s federal estate tax limit.
 This concept is known as portability, and more on it is here.

 Federal Gift Tax Limit

-A federal tax law allows each to give up to $14,000 to one individual without incurring federal gift taxes.
-The federal gift tax limit is set to remain at $14,000 in 2017.
+A federal tax law allows each to give up to $15,000 to one individual without incurring federal gift taxes.
+The federal gift tax limit is increasing to $15,000 in 2018.
 This exemption is tied to inflation, but can only increase to the nearest $1,000 amount.
-The limit has been at $14,000 since 2013.

 Maryland Estate Tax Limit

 In 2012, the state of Maryland created a special program for qualifying agricultural property.
 This program exempts up to the first $5 million of qualified agricultural property from Maryland estate taxes.
-Agricultural property to be eligible must remain in a farming purpose for ten years.
+The agricultural property must remain in agriculture for the next ten years to be eligible.
 To learn more about this program, Lynch, Goeringer, and Musser.

 How Does This Impact You?